sea-deep/elixpo_chapter/README.md

 # Our Future

-At Elixpo-ai-chapter, we are dedicated to shaping a future where AI is:
+At Elixpo_Chapter, we are dedicated to shaping a future where projects are:

 - **Open & Accessible**: AI should empower everyone—free from paywalls, proprietary barriers, or exclusivity.
 - **Transparent & Ethical**: We prioritize transparency in our models and workflows, ensuring ethical development and responsible use.